Canon 80D vs T1i

 It is notable that the 80D has a microphone port, which is missing on the T1i.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the T1i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
+Both the 80D and the T1i have been discontinued, but can regularly be found used on eBay.
+The T1i was replaced by the Canon T2i, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 80D better than the Canon T1i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.